 A public RPC server to request data about network state, blocks, validators etc.

 Shards themselves are similar to the current Ethereum 1.0 chain, which stores blocks containing user-generated transactions such as token transfers and smart contracts.
-Ethereum 2.0 provides a massive improvement over 1.0 by having over 1000 of these shard chains, all with the capacity of the existing ETH1 network.
+Ethereum 2.0 provides a massive improvement over 1.0 by having 1024 of these shard chains, each with the capacity of the existing ETH1 blockchain.

 As shown above, the beacon chain runs through a distributed network of nodes known as beacon nodes.
-Participants who want to run a beacon node and help secure the network can stake 32 ETH to join a set of validators, which have the responsibility of proposing and attesting new blocks on the beacon chain.
-This deposit does not come out of nowhere however; validators transfer Ether from the ETH1 chain to the 2.0 system via a validator deposit contract.
+Participants who want to run a beacon node and help secure the network can stake 32 ETH to have their validator client join the overall pool of validators, whom have the responsibility of proposing and attesting to new blocks on the beacon chain.
+This deposit does not come out of nowhere however; validators transfer Ether from the ETH1 chain to the 2.0 system through the use of a validator deposit contract.